Biggestheart/Digital-clock/README.md

 # Digital-clock
-I was able to code a digital clock in real time.
+I was able to code a digital clock in real time using HTML, CSS and JavaScript